 Best to all — Em

 (c)2008 Em https://diabetesdietdialogue.wordpress.com

-If you desire to quote from my article or use my article, please respect my copyright and include it and my website address in your footnotes or reference section.
+If you desire to use or quote from my article, please include the full copyright citation and my website address.
 Thanks!